AnkiMonkey/AnkiHelperApp/README.md

 - [2] Export Lectures to JPG (pdf_to_jpg.py)
       Converts lecture slides from a PDF file to JPEG images for ANKI review.
 The user is promted to write a name and number of Vorlesung/Praktikum
-      -based on this logical names:
+      -based on these logical names:
       subject_name_V/P_##_S_##
       (V/P - Vorlesung/Praktikum; S - Slide; ## - 01,02,10)
       e.g. O-CHEM1_V_01_S02